ArneBachmann/tagsplorer/README.md

   Do things even against warning or in a potentially dangerous situation.
 TODO explain where and expand uses.

 # Architecture and program semantics
+## Search algorithm
+In general, simple boolean set operations.
+The index maps tags to folders, with the risk of false positives (it's an over-specified, optimistic index, linking folders with both inclusive or exclusive manual tag settings and tags mapped from other folders, plus file extension information).
+After determination of potential folders in a first search step, the found folders' contents are filtered by potential further tags and inclusive or exclusive file name patterns.
+This step always operates on the actual current files, not on any indexed and potentially outdated state.

 ## Configuration file
 Using the tagsplorer's `-i` option, we can create an empty configuration file which also serves as the marker for the file tree's root (just like the `.svn` or `.git` folders).
 Usually, all access to the configuration file should be performed through the `tp.py` command line interface or the `lib.py` library functions.
 For quick initialization, however, it may be benefitial to add some options manually.